 Everything went good with my visit to the Dr..
 I received my Az MMC about 11days after my visit which is Good in Arizona.
 The process was easy and people friendly.

 Watch this video to learn more about getting a medical marijuana card in Arizona.

-To become a medical marijuana patient in Arizona, it’s a three-step process.
-Book an appointment to see a Veriheal doctor who will review your ailments and medical condition(s).
-You will also register with the ADHS as a new patient and upload a picture of a valid government issued ID (drivers license, passport, etc) that clearly shows your AZ address.
+To become an Arizona medical marijuana patient, it’s a three-step process.
+Book an appointment to see a doctor who will review your ailments and medical condition(s).
+You will also register with the ADHS as a new patient and upload a picture of a valid government-issued ID (driver’s license, passport, etc) that clearly shows your AZ address.
 Once you are evaluated and approved, you will receive a medical cannabis recommendation from our licensed doctor and be registered with the ADHS.
 Lastly, once you are approved for medical marijuana in Arizona, the state will mail you your medical card and you can begin buying medical marijuana legally.